Location: Washington, DC

 Prior to joining PeacePlayers Cyprus, Ozgul worked in European Union Projects for youth entrepreneurs and apprentices programs as administrative.
 Ozgul joined the PeacePlayers Cyprus family in 2019 as Project Coordinator.

-Gareth took up the position of Managing Director with PeacePlayers International – Northern Ireland (PPI – NI) in March 2009, having previously worked as Programmes Manager with Rural Community Network NI, a regional rural community development organization.
-He has a BSc (Hons) Degree in Geography, and an MSc in Town and Country Planning – both from the Queens University Belfast.
-Gareth also has a Post Graduate Certificate in Management and a Masters in Business Administration (MBA), both from the Open University.
-Most recently, Gareth became a Certified Practitioner of Neuro-Linguistic programming.
-Gareth is married and has two children and hails from Co.
-Down.
+Gareth took up the position of Managing Director with PeacePlayers International – Northern Ireland (PeacePlayers) in March 2009, having previously worked as Programmes Manager with a regional rural community development organization.
+He has a BSc (Hons) Degree in Geography, and an MSc in Town and Country Planning, both from the Queens University Belfast.
+Gareth also has a Post Graduate Certificate in Management and a Master in Business Administration (MBA), both from the Open University.
+Gareth is a Certified Practitioner of Neuro-Linguistic programming and holds additional qualifications in Executive Coaching and Sustainable Investment for the 3rd Sector.
+Gareth has expertise in strategic planning; people, project and financial management; and a focus on outcomes based accountability.
+Gareth has over 15 years’ experience at Senior Management level and over 25 years of experience of managing teams and change for sustainability in the community / voluntary and Not-for-Profit sector.
+Gareth is married, has two teenage daughters and hails from Co.
+Down

 Debbie Byrne took up the position of Operations Team Leader in Peace Players International – Northern Ireland in November 2013.
 Debbie previously worked for Youth Initiatives, a cross-community youth work organization for 17 years.
 Debbie also worked for the Bytes Project for a year as a Cross Community Worker.
 Debbie has a BA Honours in Political Science and later worked and studied at the same time to obtain a Diploma in Informal and Community Education.
 Debbie starting playing basketball at age 12 and went on to play for her school, Queens University Belfast, Northern Ireland and Sporting Belfast who who played in all Ireland National League.
 Debbie is connected with Phoenix Basketball in Lisburn where her children play and compete.
 Debbie is married with 3 children and loves the work of Peace Players International – Northern Ireland because it is a marriage of two of her passions: basketball and community relations work.